Explore this course:

 -

-This module aims to demonstrate the importance of the modified tumour microenvironment and to relate it to understanding mechanisms of tumour growth, metastasis and drug development.
-Through lectures, tutorials and workshops from leading scientists and clinicians we will examine how hypoxia, tumour angiogenesis, immunology, inflammation, tumour-stroma interactions, extracellular matrix remodelling, mechanisms of metastasis and cancer stem cells affect tumour growth and drug resistance, and how this knowledge can be exploited for development of novel cancer therapies.
-Assessment will be through a referenced written seen exam and a poster presentation which will look to assess critical awareness and understanding of the role of the tumour microenvironment.
+This module builds on the knowledge of the cellular and molecular basis of cancer to demonstrate the importance of the tumour microenvironment, and to relate it to understanding mechanisms of tumour growth, metastasis and latest therapeutic developments.
+Through lectures, tutorials and workshops from expert scientists and clinicians, students will examine how tumour-stroma interactions, tumour microbiome, immunology, mechanisms of metastasis and cancer stem cells affect tumour growth, progression, evasion of the immune system and therapy resistance.
+Throughout the module, students will evaluate how this knowledge can be exploited for development of novel cancer therapies.

 15 credits - Cancer Technologies and Clinical Research